-Pursuant to the requirements of the Auditors and Statutory Audits of Annual and Consolidated Accounts Laws of 2009 and 2013, we report the following:
+Pursuant to the requirements of the Auditors and Statutory Audits of Annual and Consolidated Accounts Laws of 2009 as amended from time to time, we report the following:

 - We have obtained all the information and explanations we considered necessary for the purposes of our audit. - In our opinion, proper books of account have been kept by the Company, so far as appears from our examination of those books. - The consolidated financial statements are in agreement with the books of account. - In our opinion and to the best of our information and according to the explanations given to us, the consolidated financial statements give the information required by the Cyprus Companies Law, Cap.
-113, in the manner so required. - In our opinion, the information given in the report of the Board of Directors on pages 3 and 4 is consistent with the consolidated financial statements
+113, in the manner so required. - In our opinion, the information given in the report of the Board of Directors on pages 3 to 5 is consistent with the consolidated financial statements.